kibiz0r/apollo-sort/README.md

 ## Development

-First of all, put your API key in a file named my_api_key.
+First of all, put your API key in a file named `my_api_key`.
 This will be used when compiling the script.

 To start automatically compiling the JS whenever changes are detected, run `guard`.